kailash-manasarovar/statement/docs/memes-triggers/memes.md

 ## Batman and little girl

-- I heard this said a lot around the conservatory, and it also came up on meme's on Twitter.
+- I heard this said a lot around the conservatory, and it also came up regularly as a meme on X.
-- I wonder if the porn contained superhero outfits.
+- I suspect local men attended my apartment while I was sedated dressed up in superhero outfits or wearing superhero masks to hide their identities.
-- I'm also curious as to why `El Pais` ignored me and their servers were controlled by the porn-gangs.
+- I find it curious that `El Pais` ignored the scoop of the millennia, and their servers were controlled by the porn-gangs and so all my emails were blocked and never reached the journalist I had spoken to.
-- They have a big picture of Batman on the wall of their offices.
+- El Pais has a huge picture of Batman on the outside wall of their offices.
+- Does this suggest the whole country is aware that women are being sedated and mass-raped in their own homes by men wearing superhero masks, and no-one cares?

+## Horses

+- This is a particularly insidious one.

 ## Jaws